 - 1. Remove the instrument cover as described under Disassembly. - 2.
 The calibration switch is on the interface board near the ribbon cable.
 To change the calibration switch settings, use a small screwdriver to move the switches.
-As shipped, all switches are set ON. - 3.
+As shipped, all switches are set toward the ON position (see below). - 3.
 Replace the top cover when finished.